drojf/ai_somnium_fps_camera/Readme.md

 - Go to the [Releases Page](https://github.com/drojf/ai_somnium_freecam/releases)
 - Download the latest modded `Assembly-CSharp.dll`, and replace your game DLL (in `AI The Somnium Files\AI_TheSomniumFiles_Data\Managed folder`).
 Remember to keep a backup of your original `.dll`
-- Use the y, h, g, j, t, u keys to move the camera.
-Hold the left shift key to move faster.
-Use the mouse to rotate the camera.
-Currently, rotation is only supported in "free" mode (You can't rtoate the camera in "cinema" mode).
+- Use the arrow keys to move the camera.
+Hold the shift key to move faster.
+Use the mouse to rotate the camera

 So far I have added a x/y/z movement keys, with shift to increase speed.